Harry Roque: Self-exile from the Philippines

-Roque is a member of the United Church of Christ in the Philippines.
-In October 1999, he married Mylah Reyes, a television reporter from RPN whom he met during a congressional hearing.
-Reyes is Catholic and they had a interdenominational marriage.
-The couple have two children.

 Social media presence

 Roque has an online program in social media called The Spox Hour, where he speaks about various political issues concerning the Philippines.

 In June 2024, an old video clip featuring Roque and his guest OPM singer Ronnie Liang in The Spox Hour became viral on social media.
 In the video, Roque joked about if he managed to convince Liang to go topless he will follow suit.
 Liang guested in Roque's show during their visit to Dinagat Island in July 2022.
 The old video resurfaced in relation to an issue wherein documents from a POGO raided by the Presidential Anti-Organized Crime Commission in Porac, Pampanga linked Roque to 2016 Mr. Supranational Philippines winner Alberto Rodulfo "AR" Dela Serna; Serna, who then served as Roque's executive assistant, had his Europe travel costs funded by Roque.